rupambhai/basic-html-css-notes/README.md

-// Main purpose for creating for this repo is to store all basics in webform //
-// Interested users can fork for adding / updating the notes //
+// Main purpose for creating this repo is to store all basics in webform.
+Interested users can fork for adding / updating the notes //